Distal Renal Tubular AcidosisSymptoms, Doctors, Treatments, Advances & More

 Renal tubular acidosis - distal; Renal tubular acidosis type I; Type I RTA; RTA - distal; Classical RTA

 When the body performs its normal functions, it produces acid.
 If this acid is not removed or neutralized, the blood becomes too acidic.
 This can lead to electrolyte imbalances in the blood.
-It can also cause problems with normal function of some cells.
+It can also cause problems with the normal function of some cells.

 The kidneys help control the body's acid level by removing acid from the blood and excreting it into the urine.